LongIslandCWClub/k6zx-rbn/README.md

 has been tested on the following operating systems:

 - Linux
+- MacOS

-*Note: Testing on MacOS and Windows 10 is planned for the future.*
+*Note: Testing on Windows 10 is planned for the future.*

 <a name="installation"></a>